AlgoMaster Logo

 Key Constraints:

-• 0 <= strs[i].length <= 100 → Individual strings are short (at most 100 characters).
-This means sorting each string is cheap, and building a frequency array of 26 characters is trivial.
+• 0 <= strs[i].length <= 100 → Strings are at most 100 characters, so sorting a single string is cheap and building a 26-slot frequency array is constant work.
+Strings can also be empty, and the empty string is its own valid group.

 Approach 1: Sorting